The spatial organization of gene regulation in embryonic development.

 Methodology

-We will use state-of-the-art microscopy-based tools to investigate the formation and function of nuclear condensates in developing animal embryos and develop innovative assays to probe the condensation of TFs on the surface of purified native chromatin.
+We will use state-of-the-art microscopy-based tools to investigate the formation and function of nuclear condensates in developing animal embryos.
+Additionally, we will develop innovative assays to probe the condensation of TFs on the surface of purified native chromatin.

 Expected Outcomes